jmduke/jmduke-jekyll/_posts/graphing-nba-conference-rankings-over-time.md

 ---
-Title: "Graphing NBA conference rankings over time."
+title: "Graphing NBA conference rankings over time."
 Date: 2014-03-23 00:00:00
 Tags: ["data"]
+layout: post
 ---

 <p>Bored by the relative lack of Eastern conference drama at this point in the season, I thought it would be a fun experiment to graph the relative rankings of NBA teams over the past few seasons.</p>